North Dakota Pooled Trust

 - Health and dental procedures and equipment for which there are not funds otherwise available.

-- Guardian, legal, and advocacy services.
+- Guardian, legal, and advocacy services. -

 How does the North Dakota Pooled Trust Operate?

-Decisions for payment to beneficiaries are made by Guardian and Protective Services, (GAPS), the Trustee, according to the requirements of the Trust Agreement.
-The Funds Manager, a bank trust department, makes the investments.
+Decisions for payment to beneficiaries are made by Guardian and Protective Services (GAPS), the Trustee, makes decisions regarding payments in accordance with the Trust Agreement.
+The Funds Manager, which is a bank trust department, handles the investments.
 The North Dakota Pooled Trust reports to the Board of Directors of Guardian and Protective Services.

 Are there limitations to the North Dakota Pooled Trust?